ToolJet/ToolJet/docs/docs/data-sources/sample-data-sources.md

 # Sample Data Source in ToolJet

 ToolJet includes a built-in PostgreSQL sample data source that allows you to familiarize yourself with its features and components before connecting your own data.
-This shared database contains example tables and data for hands-on experimentation.
+This database contains example tables and data for hands-on experimentation.
 The sample data source is a shared PostgreSQL connection available across all workspaces and applications.
 This means any changes or updates made to the data will be reflected in real-time for all users, regardless of the application or workspace.
 If are using ToolJet Cloud, the sample data resets daily at midnight.
 However, if you are using a self-hosted version of ToolJet, the data will not be reset.

   <img className="screenshot-full" src="/img/datasource-reference/sample-data-sources/canvas.png" alt="Canvas View" />